 Berries are healthy snacks for humans.
-But can dogs eat strawberries too?
+But can dogs eat strawberries?

 The good news is dogs can eat strawberries.

-Berries are safe for dogs, and they can eat them in moderation, however, avoid feeding your dog with canned strawberries or strawberry syrup.
+Berries are safe for dogs, and your dog can eat them in moderation but do not feed him with canned strawberries or strawberry syrup.

-Take a look at this article to learn why strawberries are safe for your dog.
+Learn in this article why strawberries are safe for your dog.

 Can Dogs Eat Strawberries?

-Berries are not essential to dog’s diet; however, they are a healthier snack option.
+- Though berries are not essential to the dog’s diet, they are a healthier snack option.

-- Feed your dog with a single berry at a time, to see his reaction
+- Feed your dog one berry at a time to see his reaction.

 - Skip the chocolate-covered strawberries, since chocolate is toxic to dogs.

 There are other fruits your dog can eat.
-Keep an eye out with the pits, seeds and also with digestive distress.
+Keep an eye out for the pits, seeds, and digestive distress.

-Here is a list with other safe fruits for your dog.
+Here is a list of safe fruits for your dog.

-- Apples and pears (take off the core and seeds)
+- Apples and pears (remove the core and seeds)